sim31/frapps/history/ordao-history.md

 [ORDAO](../apps/orfrapps/ordao/) is a toolset.
 As with any tool there are different ways of using it and some ways might work better than others.
 Additionally context matters - a tool might work better in some contexts than in others.
 Furthermore a tool might be better suited for solving certain sets of problems than others.

+Beyond just proper use of ORDAO as a tool, how it developed is also relevant since it can inform understanding of design decisions and limitations of ORDAO and inform future development patterns for the kind of communities ORDAO was created to serve.

 The purpose of this document is to shine a light on ORDAO usage and development patterns that work by providing a clear history of how ORDAO developed and how it has successfully been used so far.
 Hopefully this will provide useful context for future developments or ORDAO or alternative codebases.

 ## ORDAO origins